acagastya/surfing/index.md

 ### DMCA

 - [RIAA kills youtube-dl](https://pluralistic.net/2020/10/24/1201-v-dl-youtube/#1201) (**"But from the very first days, it was clear that DMCA1201 was NOT about preventing copyright infringement, it was about enforcing business models."**) by Cory Doctorow.
 Dated October 24, 2020.
 [Archived link](http://web.archive.org/web/20201025091726/https://pluralistic.net/2020/10/24/1201-v-dl-youtube/#1201).
+- [Parasites by John Carmack](https://games.slashdot.org/comments.pl?sid=151312&cid=12701745) (**Why should society reward that?
+What benefit does it bring?
+It doesn’t help bring more, better, or cheaper products to market.
+Those all come from competition, not arbitrary monopolies.**) by John Carmack.
+Dated June 01, 2005.
+[Archived link](http://web.archive.org/web/20170809054444/https://games.slashdot.org/comments.pl?sid=151312&cid=12701745).

 ## Operating Systems